Jer-Wei/ESP12Board/README.md

 - Not able to set in Flash mode on board

 ## Wishlist next version
-- Programmable on the board using 5V/3V switching FTDI cable.
+- Programmable on the board using FTDI~~ possible as is, more easy with reset and program switches
 - Optional integrated buck/boost
 - Bill of material with links to products
 - Smaller footprint
 - Improved layout
+- optional voltage divider for pre-regulator VCC measurement

 ### v1 Circuit
 ![alt tag](img/v1-circuit.png)